About this listing

 The supermarket includes a bakery with a variety of fresh breads and pastries, deli area, fruit-juice bar, salad bar, cut fruits and vegetables (whole fruits are not quite ripe), and ripe avocados on a separate shelf; coffee and refreshments, rolls, sandwiches, empanadas; to-go peruvian dishes including ceviches and tiraditos; peruvian roast chicken; ice-cream on a cone; international brands; three-meal food court on the second floor (open until 10:00 pm).
 Other areas include wine and liquor (pay purchase before 11:00 pm); electronics; toys; stationary; free gift-wrapping; fresh flowers; three ATMs; travel agency.

-At this intersection, you'll also find a gas station with a 24-hour convenience store, other banks, other chifas, a small casino, an emergency hospital, many other small businesses.
+At this intersection, you'll also find a gas station with a 24-hour convenience store, other banks, other chifas, a small casino, an emergency hospital, many small businesses.

 2. WEST OF CASA MIRAFLORES: